 The Brough of Birsay is a tidal island, crossed only at low tide by a causeway.
 The island is best accessed between June and September but can be very carefully reached 2 hours each side of low tide.
 If the tide is in, follow the cliffside path to Skippa Geo to see Birsay’s unusual Whalebone sculpture.

-East Mainland – for the Italian Chapel, Scapa Flow & The Gloup
+East Mainland – for the Italian Chapel and Scapa Flow

 The East Mainland might not have a world heritage site, but it is full of history it is just a little more recent!
 Explore relics from the second world war including the stunning Italian Chapel and visit a nature reserve with a hidden waterfall.